Anatomy of an extreme event: What can we infer about the history of a heavy-tailed random walk?: Bifurcation Length

-\textbf{Bifurcation length: variation with $\boldsymbol{\alpha}$.} An obvious characterization of the bifurcation length $L_\mathrm{b}$ is the value of $L$ for which the curvature of the midpoint density (\ref{levybridgemiddensity}) at $\xmid=L/2$ changes sign (Fig.~\ref{fig:crit_L_vs_a}).
+An obvious characterization of the bifurcation length $L_\mathrm{b}$ is the value of $L$ for which the curvature of the midpoint density (\ref{levybridgemiddensity}) at $\xmid=L/2$ changes sign (Fig.~\ref{fig:crit_L_vs_a}).
 However, for $\alpha$ above a critical value $\alpha_\mathrm{c}$, as we have seen, the midpoint density does not exhibit a simple bifurcation to a bimodal density; rather, there are three distinct transitions.
-(The critical value $\alpha_\mathrm{c}\approx 1.7999233$ occurs when both the second and fourth derivatives of the midpoint density vanish at $\xmid=L/2$).
+[The critical value $\alpha_\mathrm{c}\approx 1.7999233$ occurs when the fourth derivative of the midpoint density (\ref{levybridgemiddensity}) vanishes at $\xmid=L/2$ (in addition to the vanishing of the second derivative, which already defines $L_\mathrm{b}$).]
 All three bifurcation lengths are shown in Fig.~\ref{fig:crit_L_vs_a} for $\alpha>\alpha_\mathrm{c}$.
-They all usefully characterize the structural changes of the distribution, though in practice the particular choice of $L_\mathrm{b}$ is not too important---as we will see, the transition between ``short'' and ``long'' jumps is not sharp.
+They all usefully characterize the structural changes of the distribution, though in practice the particular choice of $L_\mathrm{b}$ is not too important---as we will see, the transition between ``short'' and ``long'' displacements is not sharp.
 (We use the curvature-change criterion except where noted.)